Remote_plugin

 While plugins can be implemented as arbitrary programs that communicate directly with the high-level Nvim API and are called via rpcrequest() and rpcnotify(), that is not the best approach.
 Instead, developers should first check whether a plugin host is available for their chosen programming language.

-Plugin hosts are programs that provide a high-level environment for plugins, taking care of most boilerplate involved in defining commands, autocmds, and functions that are implemented over RPC connections.
+Plugin hosts are programs that provide a high-level environment for plugins, taking care of most boilerplate involved in defining commands, autocmds, and functions implemented over RPC connections.
 Hosts are loaded only when one of their registered plugins require it, keeping Nvim's startup as fast as possible, even if many plugins/hosts are installed.

 The best way to learn about remote plugins is with an example, so let's see what a Python plugin looks like.
 This plugin exports a command, a function, and an autocmd.
 The plugin is called 'Limit', and all it does is limit the number of requests made to it.
 Here's the plugin source code: